 Simple intervention improves the health of people with rheumatoid arthritis

-Diet and lifestyle 22. okt 2021 2 min Professor and Senior Researcher Bente Appel Esbensen Written by Kristian Sjøgren
+Health and Wellness 22. okt 2021 2 min Professor and Senior Researcher Bente Appel Esbensen Written by Kristian Sjøgren

 People with rheumatoid arthritis have an increased risk of developing diseases such as osteoporosis, diabetes and cardiovascular disease.
 New research now shows how this risk can be reduced relatively easily.